-Identify the stage(s) in your data system that data quality issues consistently plagued.
+Identify the stage(s) in your data system where data quality issues have consistently plagued you.
 Essentially, get an idea of these issues—it does not have to be elaborate.

 Profile the problematic dataset

-Familiarize yourself with the data, including the schema and other statistical information on the data—of course, how you do this will likely be dependent on the amount of complex dataset you need to profile.
+Familiarize yourself with the data, including the schema and other statistical information on the data.
+How you do this depends on the complexity of the dataset you need to profile.

-After that, explore all dependencies of the complex dataset:
+After that, explore all the dependencies of the complex dataset: